 Impaired Driving Offences

 Weisberg Law will always do everything possible to resolve a drinking and driving offence without a trial and without a guilty plea to a criminal code offence.
-Mr. Weisberg has solved several impaired or alcohol-related driving offences for pleas to Highway Traffic Offences such as careless driving and has an excellent track record of success in winning impaired and over 80 trials.
+We have solved several impaired or alcohol-related driving offences for pleas to Highway Traffic Offences such as careless driving and has an excellent track record of success in winning impaired and over 80 trials.

 Memories fade and evidence can go missing.
 Witnesses that remember what you drank the next morning will not remember three weeks later.
 It is imperative that you retain a criminal lawyer as soon as possible if you are charged with an alcohol-related criminal driving offence.